 - Low and slow.
 250°F the whole way is the best, allowing the bacon to render and crisp slowly over time.
 You’ll have maximum smoke flavor and the bacon doesn’t move around as much.

-Oh the toppings.
+Oh, the toppings.
 Clearly the most exciting part about the Sonoran hot dogs, and what separates them from the pack.
-There’s a few things that are absolutely key, and the rest are very flexible depending on your taste:
+There are a few things that are absolutely key, and the rest are very flexible depending on your taste:

 - Bacon-wrapped.
 If you don’t, it’s literally not a Sonoran hot dog.